 The Bulldogs return eight starters from a team that went 10-6-2 but lost in the first round of the Section 1, Class A playoffs.

 “We’re hoping to compete for a league title, get two in a row, and we’re hoping for a home playoff game,” Alzate said.
 “In the many years we’ve been in Class A, we’ve never won a playoff game.”

 Beacon is led by senior All-Section fullback Anna Manente.
 The team will also look for leadership from captains Meeuwisse (a senior and All-Section keeper), Eliza Erickson (a senior and All-League center/mid) and Analiese Compagnone (a junior and All-League center/mid).

 “They really stepped up in our opener, helped dictate pace and fed the forwards well,” Alzate said of his captains.
 “Anisa battled good defenders and scored with her left foot, and I love the speed and skill that [freshman] Bobnick brings — she’s physical and composed and she scored her first varsity goal.”

 The team’s other returning players are senior Jordana Caputo; juniors Katelyn Rosa (All-League defender) and Samantha McDowell; and sophomores Jessica Spadafino, Gabriella Del Castillo and Ashley Casserly.
 Junior Sierra Giamportone rejoins the team after being injured.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.